Is your Bark Desktop App acting funky?

 Is the upload cutting out or displaying a message like "Uh-oh something went wrong"?

-Here are two other common connection issues:
+Here are two other common connection issues if you're seeing the Uh-Oh error during the upload process:

 Wi-Fi Connection Needs to be Reset: